 If Tracing is Too Much, Try This

 If you really want to get the most “bang for your buck” with my free prewriting worksheets, then before you even start tracing, have your preschooler use a button and push the button along the lines.
 This helps your preschooler develop a sense of feel for common line patterns that are found in writing letters.
+It also develops concepts of left to right progression in writing and reading.

 If you use a pom pom, then they get even more fine motor practice because pinching the pom pom forces children to use their pincer grasp, which is fundamental to developing a mature pencil grasp.